internetarchive/iari/README.md

 `$ pip install poetry gunicorn && poetry install`

+Lastly setup the directories for the json cache files

+`$ ./setup_json_directories.sh`

 ## Run
 Run these commands in different shells or in GNU screen.